Do SSDs Degrade Over Time?

 - There are also a few more benefits of enforcing larger sequential writes.

-Keeping the WAF low and writes lower on the SSD helps to extend the lifetime of the SSD.
+Keeping the WAF low and less writes on the SSD can help to extend the lifetime of the SSD.

 To further back up the above, there are many references on the web that discuss how these factors affect SSD performance.
 So, to keep your SSDs running like new:

-- Keep sufficient free space on your SSDs
+- Keep sufficient contiguous logical free space to enforce Sequential Writes to your SSDs

 - Enforce Sequential Writes rather than Random Writes.